Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Stanley Black & Decker, Inc.11.8B

-Stanley Black & Decker ranks 3rd among its competitors, with a market cap approximately 75% of the leader, Snap-on.
-The company sits below the average market cap of the top 10 but above the sector median.
-It trails Lincoln Electric Holdings by about 4.76%, showing a narrow gap to its nearest rival.
+Stanley Black & Decker ranks 3rd among its competitors with a market cap at 75% of the leader, Snap-on.
+It sits below the average market cap of the top 10 but above the sector median.
+The company trails Lincoln Electric Holdings by about 4.6%, indicating a narrow gap with its closest rival.

 Comparisons with competitors